usethesource/rascal/src/org/rascalmpl/courses/TypePal/TypePal.md

+---
-# TypePal: Name and Type Analysis Made Easy
+title: TypePal: Name and Type Analysis Made Easy
+details: Overview,PocketCalculator,ConceptsAndDefinitions,Architecture,Reporting,Collector,Solver,Configuration,Utilities,Examples
+---

 .Synopsis
 TypePal is a framework for name analysis, type checking and type inference

 .Usage

-.Details
-Overview PocketCalculator ConceptsAndDefinitions Architecture Reporting Collector Solver Configuration Utilities Examples

 .Description
 Many type checkers have already been written in Rascal with good results.
 However, type checkers for different languages have a lot in common and address similar
 questions: